Patterns and Dynamics of Netflix TV Show Popularity: Introduction

+Our results show three main findings.
+First, content diversity varies across regions: North America and Europe exhibit highly dynamic viewing preferences, while East and Southeast Asia (ESA) display more persistent trends with long-running popular shows.
+Second, mutual information reveals clear regional clusters, with ESA countries showing particularly strong alignment in their consumption patterns.
+Third, our KL-based analysis identifies directional patterns of spread.
+We detect inter-regional flows from ESA and South America toward North America and Europe, as well as intra-regional spreads from Korea and Thailand to other ESA countries.
+Notably, Singapore often acts as a connector when ESA trends extend beyond the region.

 Together, these findings offer new insight into how TV show popularity evolves and spreads across countries over time.
 Our approach not only reveals which countries share similar viewing preferences, but also highlights which ones tend to lead and which tend to follow.
-This contributes to a deeper understanding of cultural diffusion in the era of global streaming platforms.
+This contributes to a deeper understanding of content spread in era of global streaming platforms.
+It should be noted, however, that the ``spread'' observed here does not necessarily imply direct cultural transmission between countries.
+Rather, it reflects viewing data shaped by various external factors, including Netflix’s platform policies, differences in viewing availability across regions, and broader socioeconomic conditions.

 The remainder of this paper is organized as follows.
 Section 2 describes the dataset and preprocessing steps.
-Section 3 introduces the information-theoretic tools.
-Section 4 presents the results from entropy and mutual information.
-Section 5 analyzes directional flows using KL divergence.
-Finally, we conclude with a discussion of implications and possible future directions.
+Section 3 presents the results and analysis, with subsections on entropy, mutual information, and KL divergence.
+Section 4 discusses the implications and limitations of our findings.
+Finally, Section 5 concludes with a summary and possible directions for future research.